Before Football, Grove Ridgerunner Emmanuel Crawford’s Journey Began in Ghana

 Ever since Emmanuel stepped on a football field, his family and himself knew he was meant to play football and had a passion for this game.

-Dr. Stan Crawford stated, “You know, he would make these incredibly long runs and make the other kids look kind of silly.
+“You know, he would make these incredibly long runs and make the other kids look kind of silly.
 And I thought, eventually that would stop but the next time the next year and the next year, he’s doing the same thing.
-And I finally said, Well, he’s pretty good at this.”
+And I finally said, Well, he’s pretty good at this,” said Dr. Stan Crawford.

 Emmanuel Crawford mentioned, “I would say probably from the very beginning, I would say.
 And then, you know, I got injured in eighth grade and that’s when it was kind of like, is this worth it or not?
 But then when I came back freshman year and was able to play against Miami for homecoming, and I think I had scored three touchdowns that night.
 And it was like, wow, this is this is awesome.
 This is this is you know, this is where I want to be.
 This is what I want to do with my life right now.
 So that’s what kind of changed it for me.
 It just gave me the energy to keep going.”